Nosipho Nxumalo: Nanny Caught On Camera Burning Toddler Using Curling Iron

-When you hire a trusted nanny from a professional agency, your child’s safety should ideally be your last of your concerns.
+When you hire a trusted nanny from a professional agency, your child’s safety should ideally be the last of your concerns.
 However, the actions of a 21-year-old nanny hired by a Long Island family will certainly come as a shocker for you.
-The nanny, identified as Nosipho Nxumalo was allegedly caught on camera burning a two-year-old toddler using a heated curling iron.
-The shocking footage – which could be disturbing for some users was captured by a home surveillance camera installed at the home where the incident happened.
+The nanny, identified as Nosipho Nxumalo, was allegedly caught on camera burning a 2-year-old toddler using a heated curling iron.
+The shocking footage, which could be disturbing for some users, was captured by a home surveillance camera installed at the home where the incident happened.

 After the incident came to light, the nanny was arrested, and at the time of filing this report, she was in jail.